The Drifter (1988 film): Plot

-Julia and Arthur go out to dinner that night and he is starting to worry something is wrong.
-Julia doesn’t say anything.
+Julia and Arthur go out to dinner that night and he is suspicious of Julia’s actions lately.
+Julia says nothing.

-She later calls the cops for help but because her boyfriend Arthur is a criminal lawyer she doesn’t report what’s been happening for fear he will find out.
+Later that night she tries to call the cops for help but because her boyfriend Arthur is a criminal lawyer she doesn’t report what’s been happening for fear he will find out.

-They go on a date the next day and now Arthur is very suspicious of Julia as she isn’t wearing her pocket watch and he suspects Julia had been fooling around.
+Arthur and Julia go on a date the next day and Arthur questions why she isn’t wearing her grandfather’s watch.
+Julia explains it stopped but this doesn’t satisfy Arthur.

 Arthur later meets with a private investigator, who turns out to be the mysterious man from the diner and who saw Julia at Oki Dog.
 He has been trailing Julia, and he breaks the news of her affair to Arthur.
 The detective makes some cryptic remarks to Arthur about killing women.

-Later that night after going grocery shopping Julia sees she has a flat tire again this time with a knife in it.
+Later that night after going grocery shopping, Julia sees she has a flat tire again, this time with a knife in it.
 She finally goes to a private investigator named Morrison for help and she tells her story and looks at criminal photos.
-After this she heads to Arthur’s house for casual sex and wine drinking and she spends the night there after they do so.
+After this she heads to Arthur’s house for casual sex and wine drinking and she spends the night there afterwards.
 Julia isn’t aware Arthur knows of her affair.

-Next morning, Matty calls Julia to meet up and she tearfully tells her her boyfriend isn’t ready for marriage and taking care of their baby.
-Julia tells Matty it will blow over and they arrange a sleepover at her place as Matty has an apartment key to Julia’s.
+Next morning, Matty calls Julia to meet up and she tearfully tells her that her boyfriend isn’t ready for marriage and taking care of their baby.
+Julia tells Matty it will blow over and they arrange a sleepover at her place.